AccelerateNetworks/PagingServer/README.install.rst

 * With SysV init (``/etc/init.d/`` scripts) or any other init system.

-  Both commands from ``ExecStart=...`` lines in paging.service and jack@.service in the github repository should be scheduled to run on boot as specific user (e.g. "paging") and "backgrounded".
+  Commands from ``ExecStart=...`` lines in paging.service, jack@.service and paging-jack-out-all.service in the github repository should be scheduled to run on boot as specific user (e.g. "paging") and "backgrounded".

   From any sh/bash script (running as root) it's fairly easy to do this by adding the following lines::